umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/relations.md

 ## Relation Types

-A Relation Type specifies how two types of entities are be related.
-Two items might be related under multiple different Relation Types, and you might be only interested in your 'Related Language Page' Relation Type.
+A Relation Type specifies how two types of entities are related.
+Two items might be related under multiple Relation Types, and you might only be interested in your 'Related Language Page' Relation Type.

 ## Viewing Relations